olinox14/altcha-demo/readme.md

 Start the nuxt server:

-    docker exec -it app bash
+    docker exec -it altchademo_app bash
     yarn dev

-Your nuxt app should now be accessible in your browser at https://local.app.altcha-demo.net
+Your nuxt app should now be accessible in your browser at https://local.app.altcha-demo.net.